letsencrypt/cp-cps/CP-CPS.md

 ## 7.1 Certificate profile

-All certificates issued by ISRG are issued in accordance with exactly one of the following profiles, which are derived from the profiles with the same names found in Section 7.1.2 of the Baseline Requirements.
+All ISRG Certificates adhere to one of the following Certificate Profiles, which are derived from the profiles with the same names found in Section 7.1.2 of the Baseline Requirements.

 ### Root CA Certificate Profile